 Possibly one of the easiest trades all day.
-Admittedly I have laid it for just under 500 quid, which is more than most aspiring traders stakes will be.
+Admittedly I have laid it for just under £500, which is more than most aspiring traders stakes will be.
 But you can’t argue with it… the result being £26 in 26 seconds (£27 by the time I got my whole stake out).

 But maybe that’s me being a bit greedy.
-Over-exposure, using too bigger stakes is often the downfall in weak quality markets as there is not just the volume to limit the risk of using them so much, but when a move as extreme as this example it’s not all that bad.
+Over-exposure, using too many bigger stakes is often the downfall in weak quality markets as there is not just the volume to limit the risk of using them so much, but when a move as extreme as this example it’s not all that bad.

-It’s a good time to learn and gain some experience if you’re in a mon-fri job, that said with the evening markets here too now there is loads of opportunity, so make the most of it!
+It’s a good time to learn and gain some experience if you’re in a Monday-Friday job, that said with the evening markets here, now there is loads of opportunity, so make the most of it!